International Credit Internships

 For most of its history the ILR Credit Internship Program operated almost exclusively within the United States.
 In recent years, however, we have sought to expand its scope in attempt to offer our students unique opportunities to experience industrial and labor relations in an international setting.

-We have expanded our program further to include great internships with the European Foundation on the Improvement of Living & Working Conditions in Dublin, Ireland; the Employers' Forum on Disability, Orrick, Herrington & Sutcliffe, the T&G, and the GMB, in London, England; the Congress of South African Trade Unions in Johannesburg, South Africa, IBM in Madrid, Spain, and UNI in Nyon, Switzerland among others.
+We have expanded our program to include great internships with the European Foundation on the Improvement of Living & Working Conditions in Dublin, Ireland; the Employers' Forum on Disability, American Express, and the T&G Union in London, England; the Congress of South African Trade Unions and the African Leadership Academy in South Africa, and the Solidarity Centre in a variety of offices around the world, among many others.

 Other great opportunities are in the planning stages for international locations.